JosephLai241/URS/README.md

 **NOTE:** PRAW currently only supports Python 2.7, 3.3, 3.4, 3.5, and 3.6.

 This is a Reddit scraper I created using the Reddit API.
-It is designed specifically to scrape for information within the following subreddits:
+It is designed specifically to scrape for penetration testing information within the following subreddits:
  - Pentesting
  - AskNetSec
  - HowToHack